sara-nl/oc-invitation/README.md

 ##### section - Remote Invitation Service Providers
  * Here you should specify all Invitation Service Providers you want to enable exchanging cloud IDs via invitations with.<br>
  Click the 'Add Provider' button, fill in the remote provider's endpoint and click 'Save'.
 The availablity of the remote provider will be verified before it will be added.<br>
 To remove a remote provider click the thrashbin icon of the relevant provider.
-This will disable invitation functionality with that Owmcloud instance.
+This will disable invitation functionality with that Owncloud instance.

 ---
 ### Contributing